 | 75-day max | Can't plan further ahead for evergreen campaigns |

-The honest verdict: If you only post to Instagram 2-3 times a week and don't use other platforms, native scheduling works fine.
-The moment you cross that threshold - more posts, more platforms, any team collaboration - you'll hit the ceiling fast.
+If you only post to Instagram 2-3 times a week and use no other platforms, native scheduling is fine.
+The moment you cross that line, more posts, more platforms, or any team handoff, you hit the ceiling fast.

 Method 2: Third-Party Scheduling Tools